 4. Can family members see my iCloud photos?

-Though iCloud family sharing photos discontinued, you can still share photos on iCloud with your families.
+Though iCloud family sharing photos discontinued, you can still share photos on iCloud with your families via iCloud Shared Albums.
 In the process of adding contact information, you can add your families’ contacts so that they can see your shared albums.
 Fortunately, iOS 16 will add a feature called iCloud Shared Photo Library tailor-made for photo sharing among families and friends.

 5. Can someone access my photos on iCloud?